spideystreet/mediNote/reports/patient_P002/report_P002.md

 > Female, 35.
 Routine check-up.
 Feeling well.
 No new complaints.
 BP 120/80.
 Labs pending.
 Advised healthy diet & exercise.
 Dr. B. Jones.
 Follow-up in 1 year.
 Patient expressed interest in starting a family, discussed pre-conception counseling and folic acid supplementation.
 No significant past medical history.
 Immunizations are up to date.
 Screened for depression, negative.
 Overall, a healthy young adult.

-## Summary

->  Patient expressed interest in starting a family, discussed pre-conception counseling and folic acid supplementation .
-No significant past medical history.
-Immunizations are up to date .
-Overall, a healthy young adult.

 ## Extracted Entities

 ### SEX